thomas-fung/thesisdownmq/README.md

 # thesisdownmq

-This project was inspired by the bookdown and thesisdown packages for Macquarie University.
+This project was inspired by the bookdown and thesisdown packages.

 Currently, the PDF version is fully-functional.
 (The word, gitbook and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.)